Last Updated on

 Just down the street, a cherry tree has blossomed and is covered in beautiful pink flowers which adds a real splash of color to an otherwise gray landscape.
-That simple splash of color inspired us to make this, the Cherry Blossom, a Sake and gin cocktail, which is also a grenadine cocktail.
+That simple splash of color inspired us to make this, the Cherry Blossom, a Sake and gin cocktail, which is also a grenadine or cherry liqueur cocktail.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.